melinazik/crc/README.md

 ```

 ### Results
-The program run for 18 billion messages in 1 hour approximately.
+The program run for 18 billion messages in 1 hour.

-The results are:

 Total messages = > 283.017.413
 Corrupted messages detected by CRC => 282.799.339
 Corrupted messages not detected by CRC => 218.074

-Percentages:

 Percentage of corrupted messages = 1.489%
 Percentage of corrupted messages detected by CRC = 1.488 %
 Percentage of corrupted messages not detected by CRC = 0.00114%

-## Parity and Dual Parity Check